12jasteiner/Module_14_Algo_Bot/README.md

 ![alt text](Actual_vs_algo_returns_1.png)

 ### Plot after increasing training period to 6 months.
+Improved recall.
+Model is more predictive than original through late 2018, but appears to be less predictive for more recent dates.
 ![alt text](Actual_vs_algo_returns_2.png)